On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Introduction

 \begin{itemize} \item Each probe has a pseudonym (e.g., device identifier). \item Each point data has a timestamp in the ordinal scale or a higher level of measurement. \item The recording interval is small enough to determine a route. \end{itemize}

 In other words, data that meet these conditions have less anonymity because one can track each probe’s locations and time simultaneously \citep{DEMONTJOYEetal-2013}.
 In fact, all of the aforementioned studies used line data of probes to estimate traffic volumes.
-However, some point data are unsuitable for the precise reconstruction of line data.
-Sparsely recorded probe data are an example \citep{SUNetal-2013}.
+However, some point data, such as sparsely recorded probe data \citep{SUNetal-2013}, are unsuitable for the precise reconstruction of line data.
 In addition, agencies might not be able to obtain detailed line data in which they can identify a probe’s geographic coordinates and timestamps at once, depending on privacy regulations and data providers’ policies.

-To relax such constraints on probe data availability in traffic volume estimation, this paper presents a method for estimating probe traffic volumes using passively collected point location data without route reconstruction.
-In addition, we describe the exact distribution of the unbiased estimator with which one can assess the estimation precision.
-On the other hand, we will hardly tap into detailed calibration methods against known traffic volumes, which ultimately influences traffic volume estimation accuracy.
-In the following sections, we derive analytical relationships between traffic variables and estimated probe counts with example calculations.
-Numerical and microscopic traffic simulations further demonstrate the conformity of the model.
+If the number of passing probes can be estimated based on sparse, nonchronological probe point data without pseudonyms, one will be able to use the estimated probe traffic volumes to further estimate traffic volumes.
+To relax these probe data availability constraints, this paper presents a method for estimating passing probe traffic volumes using point location data collected from the probes without route reconstruction.
+In the following sections, we describe the exact distribution of the unbiased estimator that allows one to assess the estimation precision.
+We derive analytical relationships between probe traffic variables and estimated probe counts with example calculations.
+Numerical simulations visualise the conformity of the distribution.
 Finally, we discuss the characteristics, limitations, applications, and opportunities of the model.
+It should be noted that we will hardly tap into detailed calibration methods against known traffic volumes because the calibration methods are not essentially unique to this paper.